hfiref0x/KDU/README.md

 |52|Original||**File(SHA1):** 9E5FCAEA33C9A181C56F7D0E4D9C42F8EDEAD252<br>**Authenticode(SHA1):** 7919108CB1278503EC4A78DD25694C6770EAA989<br>**Page(SHA1):** E1CE5A5E2CEB0AAD9CB588A900BF471462FAC42B<br>**Page(SHA256):** 6991344C8771FC717F878F9A6B0C258BC81FB3BF1F7F3CBED3EF8F86541B253F|
 |53|WINRING0||**File(SHA1):** DB8BCB8693DDF715552F85B8E2628F060070F920<br>**Authenticode(SHA1):** 8C40A82DF3D606A87DF243C787283C26CE9B0458<br>**Page(SHA1):** F7362528C0118F895D4D51588102C51A09B1691C<br>**Page(SHA256):** 2A8B9C786DEA17F00E105BFEF82B723E2578150E814DD9A94ED007275C96AC25|

-###### *At commit time, data maybe inaccurate.
+###### *At commit time, data may be inaccurate.

-More providers maybe added in the future.
+More providers may be added in the future.

-# How it work
+# How it works

-It uses known to be vulnerable (or wormhole by design) driver from legitimate software to access arbitrary kernel memory with read/write primitives.
+It uses known vulnerable (or wormhole by design) drivers from legitimate software to access arbitrary kernel memory with read/write primitives.

-Depending on command KDU will either work as TDL/DSEFix or modify kernel mode process objects (EPROCESS).
+Depending on the command, KDU will either work as TDL/DSEFix or modify kernel mode process objects (EPROCESS).

-When in -map mode KDU for most available providers will by default use 3rd party signed driver from SysInternals Process Explorer and hijack it by placing a small loader shellcode inside it IRP_MJ_DEVICE_CONTROL/IRP_MJ_CREATE/IRP_MJ_CLOSE handler.
-This is done by overwriting physical memory where Process Explorer dispatch handler located and triggering it by calling driver IRP_MJ_CREATE handler (CreateFile call).
-Next shellcode will map input driver as code buffer to kernel mode and run it with current IRQL be PASSIVE_LEVEL.
-After that hijacked Process Explorer driver will be unloaded together with vulnerable provider driver.
-This entire idea comes from malicious software of the middle of 200x known as rootkits.
+When in -map mode, KDU for most available providers will by default use a 3rd party signed driver from SysInternals Process Explorer and hijack it by placing a small loader shellcode inside its IRP_MJ_DEVICE_CONTROL routine.

 # Shellcode versions

 KDU uses shellcode to map input drivers and execute their DriverEntry.
-There are few shellcode variants embedded into KDU.
-Shellcode V1, V2 and V3 used together with 3rd party victim driver (Process Explorer, by default).
-They are implemented as fake driver dispatch entry and their differences are: V1 uses newly created system thread to execute code, V2 uses system work items, V3 manually builds driver object and runs DriverEntry as if this driver was loaded normally.
-Shellcode V4 is simplified version of previous variants intended to be run not like an driver dispatch entry.
-While theoretically all "providers" can support all variants this implementation is limited per provider.
-You can view it by typing -list command and looking for shellcode support mask.
-Currently all providers except N21 support V1, V2 and V3 variants.
+There are a few shellcode variants embedded into KDU.
+Shellcode V1, V2, and V3 are used together with 3rd party victim driver (Process Explorer, etc.).

 # Build and Notes

 KDU comes with full source code.
-In order to build from source you need Microsoft Visual Studio 2019 and later versions.
-For driver builds you need Microsoft Windows Driver Kit 10 and/or above.
+To build from source, you need Microsoft Visual Studio 2019 or later.
+For driver builds, you need Microsoft Windows Driver Kit 10 and/or above.

 Complete working binaries include: kdu.exe (main executable) and drv64.dll (drivers database).
-They must reside in the same directory that must have R/W access enabled for kdu.exe.
-All binaries MUST BE compiled in "Release" configuration.
-In order to use providers that require Microsoft Symbols usage you need to put dbghelp.dll and symsrv.dll from the Debugging Tools For Windows into KDU directory.
+They must reside in the same directory with R/W access enabled for kdu.exe.
+All binaries MUST be unblocked from the system zone.

 # Utils and Notes

-GenAsIo2Unlock is a special utility used to generate "unlocking" resource which is required for working with AsIO2 driver.
-Full source of this utility included in Source\Utils\GenAsIo2Unlock.
-Compiled version located in Sources\Hamakaze\Utils\GenAsIo2Unlock.exe. **Warning this utility is set on execution at post-build-event for both Debug/Release configurations.** If you don't want to run precompiled version replace it with newly compiled from sources.
-If you remove this post-build-event newly compiled KDU will NOT BE ABLE to use AsIO2 driver (provider #13).
+GenAsIo2Unlock is a special utility used to generate "unlocking" resources required for working with the AsIO2 driver.
+Full source of this utility is included in Source\Utils\GenAsIo2Unlock.
+Compiled binary is not provided.

 # Reporting bugs and incompatibilities

-If you experienced bug or incompatibility while using KDU with 3rd party software or OS feel free to fill the issue.
-However if this incompatibility is caused by your own actions such reports will be ignored.
-Any BSOD reports should include minidump attached or your own dump analysis (windbg !analyze -v), issues without these information will be ignored.
+If you experience a bug or incompatibility while using KDU with 3rd party software or OS, feel free to fill an issue.
+However, if this incompatibility is caused by your own actions, such reports will be ignored.

-Anticheat, antimalware incompatibilities will be ignored, that's your own fault.
+Anticheat, antimalware incompatibilities will be ignored, that's your own responsibility.

 # Disclaimer

-Using this program might crash your computer with BSOD.
-Compiled binary and source code provided AS-IS in hope it will be useful BUT WITHOUT WARRANTY OF ANY KIND.
-Since KDU rely on completely bugged and vulnerable drivers security of computer where it executed maybe put at risk.
-Make sure you understand what you do.
+Using this program might crash your computer with a BSOD.
+Compiled binary and source code are provided AS-IS in the hope they will be useful BUT WITHOUT WARRANTY OF ANY KIND.
+Since KDU relies on completely bugged, vulnerable drivers, it is highly recommended to use it on virtual machines only.

 # Third party code usage